David-Woodward/docker-crashplan/README.md

     /volume1/docker/crashplan-headless/var/service.pem --> C:\ProgramData\CrashPlan
     ```
 - Start the local CrashPlan GUI (if the CrashPlan GUI fales to connect to the headless instance after a minute or so, you may need to kill all CrashPlan instances on your client system or reboot and then start the GUI again).

+**NOTE**: This process will likely need to be repeated any time you update the CrashPlan client on the system used to manage the headless CrashPlan installation.
+However, for minor upgrades to the CrashPlan Docker image (ie. 6.9.2 -> 6.9.4), the CrashPlan client on the managing system does not necessarily need to be upgraded.
+Refer to the [CrashPlan release notes](https://support.code42.com/Release_Notes/CrashPlan_for_Small_Business_release_notes) to determine if any changes were made that would necessitate a client upgrade.

 ## Basic Docker Command Syntax